-Lily Krentzman - Director of Human Resources/Title IX Coordinator 320 Washington Street Easton, MA 02357 508-565-1105 lkrentzman@stonehill.edu
+Alana Clark - Assistant General Council/ Title IX Coordinator 320 Washington Street Easton, MA 02357 508-565-1910 aclark7@stonehill.edu

-Ali Hicks - Interim Director of Community Standards/Title IX Deputy 320 Washington Street Easton, MA 02357 508-565-1384 ahicks@stonehill.edu
+Ali Hicks - Director of Community Standards/Title IX Deputy 320 Washington Street Easton, MA 02357 508-565-1384 ahicks@stonehill.edu

-Cindy MacDonald - Senior Associate Director of Athletics/Title IX Deputy 320 Washington Street Easton, MA 02357 508-565-1384 cmacdonald@stonehill.edu
+Lily Krentzman - Assistant Vice President of Human Resources/Title IX Deputy 320 Washington Street Easton, MA 02357 508-565-1106 lkrentzman@stonehill.edu

 When a report is made, the Title IX

 Coordinator or Deputy will assess the

 complaint to determine whether or not the

 complaint falls under the jurisdiction of this

 Policy.
 If so, it will be assigned for

 investigation.
 A Title IX Investigator or

 Investigators (depending on the complaint

 and/or as determined by the Title IX

 Coordinator) will investigate the complaint

 by conducting preliminary interviews,

 providing the parties and the Hearing Officer

 with a summary of facts, and then

-examining the parties and witnesses at a live hearing.
+examining the parties and witnesses at a

+live hearing.
 The parties' Advisors may also conduct examinations and cross-examinations at the hearing.
 The Hearing Officer will submit to the Associate Vice President for Student Affairs/Dean of Students a written report containing factual findings, a determination of policy violation based on the preponderance of evidence standard, and any sanctions.
 The Associate Vice President for Student Affairs/Dean of Students will review the report, ensure that the findings and determinations are supported by the facts, and provide a copy of the Hearing Officer's report to the parties.